pruthvik-sheth/PlanBrainer/README.md

 # PlanBrainer

-PlanBrainer is a project that I made to learn Generative Adversarial Networks from scratch.
-The aim of the project is to generate optimized interior floor plan layouts based on the user specified window/door position by employing Conditional Generative Adversarial Networks (CGANs).
+PlanBrainer is a project designed to understand and implement Generative Adversarial Networks (GANs) by creating optimized interior floor plans.
+The objective is to generate interior floor plan layouts based on user-defined window and door positions, utilizing Conditional GANs (CGANs).

-The documentation for the project is coming soon as I am rewriting the entire code from scratch in OOP paradigm.
-However, I have very briefly described the steps I have gone while constructing the dataset for this use case from scratch.
-As this was a quite niche category I didn't find any good datasets for this purpose so, I made my own from scratch and also to learn.
+While comprehensive documentation is underway, I'm currently rewriting the entire codebase in Object-Oriented Programming (OOP) paradigm.
+Given the niche nature of interior floor plan data, I crafted a custom dataset from scratch, both to address the lack of suitable existing datasets and as a hands-on learning experience which you can find below.

 ## Pre-processing Images